-Industrial robots are highly repeatable but not accurate, therefore the accuracy of an industrial robot can be improved through calibration.
-The nominal accuracy of a robot depends on the robot brand and model, as well as how much it can be improved.
-After robot calibration, the robot accuracy can be improved by a factor varying from 2 to 10 or even more.
+Industrial robots are highly repeatable but not accurate, therefore the accuracy of an industrial robot can be improved through robot calibration.
+The nominal accuracy of a robot depends on the robot brand and model.
+With robot calibration you can improve robot accuracy by a factor of 2 to 10.

 A measurement system is required to calibrate a robot.
 RoboDK can be used to calibrate the robots as well as to generate accurate robot programs (this includes filtering the programs and using RoboDK’s offline programming engine).
 RoboDK can also be used to test the accuracy of the robot before and after calibration through ballbar testing or robot milling.

 Robot calibration can remarkably improve the accuracy of robots programmed offline, also known as Off-Line Programming (OLP).
 A calibrated robot has a higher absolute as well as relative positioning accuracy than an uncalibrated one.

 The following items are required to install RoboDK and properly perform robot calibration:

 1.One or more industrial robot arms